DISCOVER THE MANITOBA TRANSIT HERITAGE ASSOCIATION

 Book us for a visit and presentation your senior centre or school.

-The Manitoba Transit Heritage Association is a proud affilitate member in the following regional and national organizations
+The Manitoba Transit Heritage Association is a proud affilitate member in the following national and regional organizations:

 Canadian Transit Heritage Foundation